 If you are taking a prescription medication that disturbs sleep as a side effect, discuss this with your doctor.
 You may be able to take an alternative drug that does not disturb your sleep.

 Stress is considered by most sleep experts to be the number one cause of short-term sleeping difficulties.
-Common triggers include school- or job-related pressures, a family or marriage problem, and a serious illness or death in the family.
-Exercise regularly to help relieve stress, but do so at least 3 hours before bedtime.
-A workout after that time may actually keep you awake because your body has had no chance to cool down and relax.
-Other techniques that may reduce stress are meditation and deep breathing.
+Common triggers include school- or job-related pressures, a family or relationship problem, or a serious illness or death in the family.
+Try some stress-relieving activities such as exercise, meditation, or deep breathing.
+Regular exercise can help relieve stress, but do so at least 3 hours before bedtime.
+A workout after that time may actually keep you awake because your body has not had a chance to cool down and relax.

 Habits and activities that you do during the day or night can interfere with getting a good night's sleep.
 Adjust your time schedule to avoid: